The RED Office is a fully integrated real estate investment, development and design company focused on the acquisition and development of real estate.

 In 2005 Smith initiated the new graduate program to teach development strategies to architects at Woodbury University.
 In 2008, the work of Smith and Others was exhibited in the Venice Biennale as a small part of the US Pavilion.
 Most recently the partners have completed a glass house in a Hillcrest canyon and a new restaurant in Little Italy.
 Currently the firm is developing a micro unit tower in San Diego based on an alternative design Smith and Others exhibited in the City Museum of New York as a part of the exhibit “ Making Room, Models for Housing New Yorkers”

-Perez is a Partner Member of the RED Office.
-Perez was born in Guadalajara Mexico and migrated to the United States with his family in 1974.
-Like Smith, Perez acts as developer on the projects he designs and has recently completed a successful mixed-use live/work project east of Downtown San Diego in Barrio Logan.
-Like Smith’s efforts in Little Italy, Perez can see potential in underserved neighborhoods and is nimble enough with design and finance to make new developments happen allowing pioneering in redevelopment areas larger developers can not attempt.
-In addition to his award winning built designs, Perez has taught design studios and workshops at some of the most prestigious institutions around the world.
-Perez holds a B.Arch from Cal Poly San Louis Obispo, and an MS in Architecture from MIT.
+Pérez is a partner at the RED Office.
+Pérez was born in Guadalajara Mexico and migrated to the United States with his family in 1974.
+Like Smith, Pérez acts as developer on the projects he designs and has recently completed a successful mixed-use live/work project east of Downtown San Diego in Barrio Logan.
+Like Smith’s efforts in Little Italy, Pérez can see potential in underserved neighborhoods and is nimble enough with design and finance to make new developments happen allowing pioneering in redevelopment areas larger developers can not attempt.
+In addition to his award winning built designs, Pérez has taught design studios and workshops at some of the most prestigious institutions around the world.
+Pérez holds a B.Arch from Cal Poly San Louis Obispo, and an MS in Architecture from MIT.